My Homemade Hummus Recipe

 5. Rinse and wash beans thoroughly in cold water and separate as many of the shells as you can.
 The cold water stops the cooking process.

-Tip: run the beans in between your palms to separate as many of the shells from the beans and throw the shells away.
+Tip: run the beans between your palms to separate as many of the shells from the beans and throw the shells away.
 To get rid of the shells, fill the bowl with water so they float, and slowly tilt the container so that the shells that are floating will fall out with the water as you drain it slowly.
 Repeat as needed.

-Lemon Juice with Garlic
+Garlic infused Lemon Juice

 Question: how much lemon juice should you use?
 This is a great question and one that depends on personal taste.
 I like my Hummus on the sour side, so I use about ~3/4 cup of lemon juice, but you may tone it down if this is too much for you.
 You can play with the ratio of lemon to water as well.
 For a start, maybe start with 1 lemon and add more lemons in future batches until you rich the flavor you like, or add it as you go and taste after you mix some more.